-- 19. The income attribution rule will not apply (s GB 27(3)(e)) if: - the associated entity is a CFC (that is, a foreign company that is controlled by five or fewer New Zealand residents); and - the amount that would be attributed to the working person under the income attribution rules would also be attributed CFC income under s CQ 2(2B) (When attributed CFC income arises) or an attributed CFC loss under s DN 2(2) (When attributed CFC loss arises); and - the working person files a return of income in which they return the amount as attributed CFC income. - 20.
+- 20. The income attribution rule will not apply (s GB 27(3)(e)) if: - the associated entity is a CFC (that is, a foreign company that is controlled by five or fewer New Zealand residents); and - the amount that would be attributed to the working person under the income attribution rules would also be attributed CFC income under s CQ 2(2B) (When attributed CFC income arises) or an attributed CFC loss under s DN 2(2) (When attributed CFC loss arises); and - the working person files a return of income in which they return the amount as attributed CFC income. - 21.
 This exemption prevents double taxation through the application of multiple regimes by allowing the working person to choose to apply the CFC rules or the income attribution rules.

-Do the working person and associated entity earn a combined net income of more than \$70,000?
+Would the working person earn net income of more than \$70,000 if s GB 29 applied?

-- The income attribution rule will only apply if the working person's net income from personal services for the income year is more than \$70,000, assuming the income derived by the associated entity is attributed to the working person under the income attribution rule (s GB 27(2)(c)).
-The \$70,000 must be calculated by applying all of the calculation rules contained in s GB 29 including the loss restriction rules contained in s GB 29(1). - This threshold is designed to ensure the income attribution rule does not apply if the working person's net income for the year, calculated in accordance with all of the rules contained in s GB 29, is less than \$70,000 (which is the income level at which the 33% top marginal rate of tax commences).
-If the working person's net income, calculated in accordance with all of the rules contained in s GB 29, would always be less than \$70,000 there are limited tax advantages from interposing the associated entity between the working person and the buyer. - 23.
+- 22. The income attribution rule will only apply if the working person's net income for the income year is more than \$70,000, assuming the income derived by the associated entity is attributed to the working person under the income attribution rule (s GB 27(2)(c)).
+The income attributed to the working person must be calculated by applying all of the calculation rules contained in s GB 29 including the loss restriction rules contained in s GB 29(1).
+The \$70,000 threshold is based on the working person's net income which includes all income including from sources such as income from business, dividends, interest, rent, wages and salary, and attribution income. - This threshold is designed to ensure the income attribution rule does not apply if the working person's net income for the year, calculated in accordance with all of the rules contained in s GB 29, is less than \$70,000 (which is the income level at which the 33% top marginal rate of tax commences).
+If the working person's net income from all sources including the amount of attribution income calculated in accordance with all of the rules contained in s GB 29, is less than \$70,000, there are limited tax advantages from interposing the associated entity between the working person and the buyer. - 24.
 The working person's income is calculated by reference to income that would have been earned if the income attribution rule applied.
 This is effectively the income that the working person would have had, if the associated entity had not been interposed.